simonpainter/pyflare/README.md

 # config.json

 You will need to create a config.json file in the same folder as pyflare.py - this file must be json formatted and contain the following 4 elements.
-Note the curly braces are not to be included.
+The example below shows how to update two records at the same time, you can add as many as you like.

 ```
 {
-	"email": "{the email address on your Cloudflare account}",
-	"key": "{your API key for Cloudflare}",
-	"zone": "{the DNS zone that contains the record you are updating}",
-	"record": "{the specific record to be updated}"
+	"items": [{
+		"email": "username@email.com",
+		"key": "secretkeysecretkeysecretkey",
+		"zone": "mydomain.com",
+		"record": "myrecord.mydomain.com"
+	}, {
+		"email": "username@email.com",
+		"key": "secretkeysecretkeysecretkey",
+		"zone": "anotherdomain.com",
+		"record": "myrecord.anotherdomain.com"
+	}]
 }
 ```